New deaths as fighting over Nagorno-Karabakh keeps flaring

 Russian President Vladimir Putin said last week that, according to Moscow’s information, the death toll from the fighting was nearing 5,000, significantly higher than what both sides report.

+The proposal was not mentioned in the Kremlin’s readout of the call.
+Kremlin spokesman Dmitry Peskov said on Tuesday that only Armenia and Azerbaijan can decide on whether to involve Turkey in peace talks or not.

+Russia, which has a military base in Armenia and a security agreement to protect its ally, has been involved in a delicate diplomatic game while trying to also maintain good ties with Azerbaijan and avoid a showdown with Turkey.

-Associated Press writers Daria Litvinova in Moscow and Aida Sultanova in London contributed to this report.
+Associated Press writers Daria Litvinova in Moscow, Aida Sultanova in London and Suzan Fraser in Ankara, Turkey contributed to this report.